 - Whether TCS is to be shown separately in invoice?
 What will be due date of TCS payment?

 - Unlike other provision of section, liability of TCS triggers at the time of consideration received.
 So TCS is to be paid on or before 7th of next month of consideration received.

 - Seller may raise an invoice including the amount of TCS, account in the books as a TCS liability even though liability does not arise till the time the amount is collected.

 Inclusive of taxes –

 - Whether TCS is to be calculated on GST or any tax portion?

-- As per section 145A irrespective of the treatment in books of accounts, the value of sales will include the amount of any taxes recovered.
+- As per section 145A irrespective of the treatment in the accounting and bookkeeping, the value of sales will include the amount of any taxes recovered.
 Hence the TCS is to be calculated including tax portion.

 Deemed Receipt –

 - Whether TCS is applicable on security deposit, performance guarantee or EMD?

 - TCS is not applicable.
 However if such amounts are later adjusted towards sale consideration, the seller will have to remit TCS.
 Even though it is not a receipt in technical language but is a part of the sale consideration deemed to have been received.
 Such deemed receipts are not stated in the section.